-We now have 3 Funky Friends with Button Jointed limbs – Reggie Reindeer, Calico Signature Bear and of course, the newest kid on the block – Chrissy the Camel, so I thought I’d put together a photo tutorial for those of you who haven’t done this before.
+Some Funky Friends Factory toys have button jointed limbs (Reggie Reindeer, Calico Signature Bear, Chrissy Camel and of course, the newest kid on the block – Kelsey the Keepsake Unicorn pattern) so I have made this photo tutorial for those of you who haven’t done this before.

 I use my doll’s needle to line up the arms in the right position on the body.
 (You can use lots of pins if you don’t have a doll’s needle)